ElwinUng0120/Password-Generator/README.md

 <br>

 This generator contains the following:
-- index.html: The front page of the password generator written in **HTML 5**
+- index.html: The front page of the password generator written in **HTML 5** and **Bootstrap**
-- script.js: The brain behind the generator written with **Bootstrap**
+- script.js: The brain behind the generator
 - style.css: Styling for the page and contains **Media Queries** for window size of 690px/500px

 # index.html